Rohan16Maharjan/Hotel/README.md

 # Hotel
-Just a website for Practising.
+Just a website for Practice.